ArmandeCMCC/mexico/README.md

 ## 13. Next Steps

-1. **Rebuild panel** with additional label columns (total duration, cause-specific counts, mixed-cause flag) — code is ready, awaiting panel rebuild with NTL data
+1. **Rebuild panel** with additional label columns (total duration, cause-specific counts, mixed-cause flag): done
 2. **Mixed-cause sensitivity** for cause-specific evaluation (expected minimal impact given 1.7% ambiguity rate)
 3. **Count modeling** (n_outages | outage occurred): Hurdle model — Poisson/NB on positives only
 4. **Duration/severity modeling** (total_length_min | outage occurred): Log-normal regression on positives
 5. **Decomposed expected burden:** E[total disruption] = P(outage) x E[duration | outage]

+6. **Add a logistic regression baseline** to not just compare XGBoost variants against each other and against LTR (e.g.  logistic regression on the same features) to see if Gradient Boosting is actually doing a good job
+7. **Switch to block bootstrap (by week or state-week) for CIs** because right now, bootstraps resample municipality-nights as if they were independent but they cluster in time and in space
+8. **Plot the reliability diagram in the 0-10% predicted probability range** to confirm that Platt well-calibrated where it matters and not only on average

 ---